 My name is Danielle Moeller and I am one of the two Student Support Coordinators at Thompson Middle School.
 Prior to taking this position, I taught 7th/8th grade math for 10 years at Carpentersville Middle School in CUSD 300.
 Additionally, I acted as an Assistant Principal at Parkview Elementary for two years and returned to Carpentersville Middle School as an Assistant Principal for the last three years in CUSD 300.
 I am very much looking forward to this next chapter of my career.

 I am a graduate of Illinois State University, where I received my Bachelor's Degree in Elementary Education with endorsements in Math and Language Arts.
 In 2014, I attained my Master's Degree in Educational Leadership from Aurora University.

 Outside of school, I enjoy spending time with my family.
-My family consists of my husband, Mark, my 13-year-old daughter, Katie, and my 9-year-old daughter, Addison.
+My family consists of my husband, Mark, my 14-year-old daughter, Katie, and my 10-year-old daughter, Addison.
 We also have four fur babies that are our cats named Major, Lightning, Moo Moo, and Molly.
-Two of them are kittens and were just adopted during quarantine so we are still getting all of them acclimated with each other.
 In addition, we spend a lot of our time at cheer competitions as my oldest is an all-star cheerleader.
 She has been cheering since she was five years old so the gym family is an extended part of our family.
 We currently reside in Yorkville, IL.

 My goal in this position is to ensure we are doing what is best for all students socially, emotionally, and academically.
 Please feel free to contact me if I can be of assistance to you.